I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 Breath

-No matter how trite, deep and slow abdominal breathing will help get rid of interfering arousal.
-You need to breathe deeply with your belly, rib cage at the same time practically does not move.
+No matter how trivial it may be, deep and slow abdominal breathing will help get rid of interfering arousal.
+You need to breathe deeply with your stomach, rib cage at the same time practically does not move.
 Take 10 slow breaths in and out, holding your breath slightly for 5-7 slow counts.

 Wait

 Just wait.
-Not always momentary impulses and desires are worthy of early implementation.
-Sometimes they pass as quickly as they appear in our head.
-It is better to wait until the wave of excitement and emotion subsides than to do something stupid.
+Momentary impulses and desires are not always worthy of immediate implementation.
+Sometimes they pass as quickly as they appear in our heads.
+It’s better to wait until the wave of excitement and emotions subsides than to do something stupid.

-At the moment of making a decision, try to be as much as possible here and now.
+Try to be here and now as much as possible at the moment of making a decision.
 Stop being distracted by external factors and various little things.
-If necessary, retire and be alone.
-Immerse yourself in the problem with your head and concentrate on it.
+If necessary, retreat and be alone.
+Plunge into the problem headlong and concentrate on it.

-To cool off your ardor, sometimes it is enough to ask yourself three questions:
+To cool down your ardor, sometimes it’s enough to ask yourself three questions:

-1. How do I react to my decision in 10 minutes?
+1. How will I feel about my decision in 10 minutes?

 2. In 10 months?